Collective behavior in quantum interference: an alternative superposition principle: Results

 \subsection{Phase shifts}

 The states in CQI have phases that differ from SQI due to the effects of recoil.
-Consider a photon of frequency $\nu$ or an electron of mass $m$ and speed $v$ interacting with two uncoupled scatterers of mass $M$ and speed $V$.
+Consider a photon of frequency $\nu$ or an electron of mass $m$ and speed $v$ retro-reflecting from two uncoupled scatterers of mass $M$ and speed $V$ as all three move along the x-axis.
 The SQI retro-reflected particle wavevector, $K_{SQI}$, is compared with that of CQI, $K_{CQI}$, using the ratios

-Such wavevector differences are manifest in the output of division of wavefront and division of amplitude interferometers.
-An example of the former is a double slit.
-The difference in angle, $\theta$, at which a maximum in the interference occurs is $dK/K \approx d \theta/\theta$ for small angles.
-Applied to two-center interference of an Auger electron emitted in the dissociation of a neon dimer at rest \cite{kunitski} this ratio, approximated from eqn. (\ref{eqn:wavevector}), is $3 \times 10^{-5}$.
-Such a small difference between SQI and CQI wavelengths leads to a small difference in diffraction angles making it difficult to distinguish SQI from CQI.\\
+These wavevector differences are manifest in the output of division of wavefront and division of amplitude interferometers.
+In particular, they can be applied to estimate the marginal interference for the ``double slit'' system shown in fig. \ref{fig:fig1}(b).
+For example, consider the scattering of a photon from an identical pair of scatterers of mass $M$ in an experiment similar to that shown in fig. \ref{fig:fig1}(b).
+However, let the angles of incidence and diffraction be $90$ degrees to model the results of eqns. \ref{eqn:wavevectorA} and \ref{eqn:wavevectorB}.